Oscar Sturgis

-Oscar Lee Sturgis (born January 12, 1971) is a former professional American football Defensive end in the National Football League for the Dallas Cowboys, Green Bay Packers and Miami Dolphins.
+Oscar Lee Sturgis (born January 12, 1971) is an American former professional football defensive end in the National Football League (NFL) for the Dallas Cowboys, Green Bay Packers and Miami Dolphins.
 He played college football at the University of North Carolina.

-Early years
+Early life

 Sturgis attended Richmond Senior High School in Rockingham, North Carolina, where he helped his team win a pair of Class 4-A state titles in 1988 and 1989, with a perfect 30-0 record over those two years.
 As a junior, he tallied 32 receptions for 673 yards and 6 touchdowns at tight end.

 As a senior, he was Super Prep All-America and an All-state selection, after making 32 receptions for 776 yards and 11 touchdowns.

 College career

 Sturgis accepted a football scholarship to play at the University of North Carolina in 1990, but was ruled academically ineligible.
 Rather than enrolling as a Proposition 48 student, he opted to attend Fork Union Military Academy until qualifying the next year.

 As a sophomore in 1992, he missed the first 3 contests with a knee infection, before returning to play in the remaining 9 games.
 Sturgis was a backup to tight end Greg DeLong, playing mainly on special teams and making only one reception for 14 yards.

 As a junior, he was converted into an outside linebacker and defensive end.
 He became a starter, while registering 33 tackles (4 for loss), 4 quarterback pressures, one pass defensed and one fumble returned for a touchdown.

 As a senior, he started at defensive end, posting 39 tackles (9 for loss), 2 sacks, 14 quarterback pressures, 9 passes defensed, one interception returned for a touchdown and 3 fumble recoveries.
 Against Texas Christian University he had 2 tackles for loss, one sack, 4 quarterback pressures and 2 passes defensed.
 Against Tulane University he made 3 tackles, 2 tackles for loss, 3 passes defensed and a 10-yard interception return for a touchdown, receiving ACC Defensive Lineman of the Week honors.
 Against Clemson University he had a career-high 11 tackles (7 solo), 2 tackles for loss and one quarterback pressure.